MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 ## Window Functions

+Most of SQL is based on an unordered data model, but window functions provide access to an ordered view of data.
+Thereby, we can access concepts such as previous or next row, nearby rows, consecutive rows, etc. This enables certain computations that are otherwise hard to express with the rest of SQL, e.g., computing differences between consecutive rows.

-SQL window functions (introduced in the SQL:2003 standard) compute a scalar value for each row, by using information from other rows.
-Which other rows are involved is determined by the function and an `OVER` clause that accompanies the window function call itself.
-For example, the following query prints each measurement and its difference from the previous measurement, where "previous" is determined by the ordering on the `time` field.
+Window functions were introduced in the SQL:2003 standard.
+They compute a scalar value for each row, by using information from other, nearby rows.
+Exactly which other rows are involved is determined by the function and an `OVER` clause that accompanies the window function call itself.
+For example, the following query prints each measurement and its difference from the previous measurement, where "previous" is to be understood according to the ordering on the `time` field.
 ```SQL
 SELECT time, measurement_value, measurement_value - LAG(measurement_value) OVER (ORDER BY time)
 FROM measurements;